 Dogs and ferrets can kill adult birds and do so in those areas where they are present.
 Populations not exposed to these risks are more stable than those where predation is a risk.

 Fortunately, the direct human activity itself is having little impact on the kiwi’s survival.
 Habitat loss has slowed to the point where it is not believed to present any hazard to these small, rotund birds.
 Humans seldom interact directly with the birds, and such encounters are likely to be peaceful.

 See Related: Extinction vs. Threatened vs. Extinct Species

-Another conservation approach is Operation Nest Egg, which involves taking eggs and sub-adults out of the wild and keeping them until the kiwis are large enough to be safe from most of the introduced predators.
+Another conservation approach is Operation Nest Egg, which involves taking eggs and sub-adults out of the wild to help kiwi chicks survive and keeping them until the kiwis are large enough to be safe from most of the introduced predators.
 This method seems to be paying dividends in a rising kiwi population in the Haast area.